codeigniter4/shield/docs/authorization.md

 ## Activating a User

-Users are automatically activated withih the `EmailActivator` action.
+Users are automatically activated within the `EmailActivator` action.
 They can be manually activated via the `activate()` method on the User entity.

 ```php
 $user->activate();